TheBoroer/docker-squid-proxy/README.md

    Default `false`
    If set to `true` then squid configuration templating is disabled entirely, allowing bind mounting the configuration file in manually instead.
- * `TLS_OPTIONS`
-   Default `NO_SSLv3,NO_TLSv1`
-   Allow overriding the default tls_outgoing_options supplied to OpenSSL.
-These are safe defaults, but if you're in a really broken environment might not be usable.

-# Proxychains
-By default squid in SSL MITM mode treats `cache_peer` entries quite differently.
-Because squid unwraps the CONNECT statement when bumping an SSL connection, but does not rewrap it when communicating with peers, it requires all peers to connect with SSL as well.
-This breaks compatibility with simple minded proxies.

-To work around this, proxychains-ng (`proxychains4` internally) is built and included in this image.
-If you need to use an upstream proxy with a MITM squid4, you should launch the image in proxychains mode which intercepts squids direct outbound connections and redirects them via CONNECT requests.
-This also adds SOCKS4 and SOCKS5 proxy support if so desired.

-proxychains is configured with the following environment variables.
-As with the others above, `CONFIG_DISABLE` prevents overwriting templated files.

- * `PROXYCHAIN`
-    Default none.
-If set to `yes` then squid will be launched with proxychains.
-    You should specify some proxies when doing this.
- * `PROXYCHAIN_PROXYx`
-    Upstream proxies to be passed to the proxy chan config file.
-The suffix (`x`) determines the order in which they are templated into the configuration file.
-    The format is a space separated string like "http 127.0.0.1 3129"
- * `PROXYCHAIN_TYPE`
-    Default `strict_chain`.
-Can be `strict_chain` or `dynamic_chain` sensibly
-    within this image.
-In `strict_chain` mode, all proxies must be up.
-In `dynamic_chain` mode proxies are used in order, but skipped if down.
-    Disable configuration and bind a configuration file to /etc/proxychains.conf if you need more flexibility.
- * `PROXYCHAIN_DNS`
-   Default none.
-When set to `yes`, turns on the `proxy_dns` option for Proxychains.

 # DNS-over-HTTPS
 In some corporate environments, its not possible to get reliable DNS outbound